 Replica GPS signals, broadcasting a different timestamp from the real time, could have a significant impact on the smooth operation of those networks.

 In fact, when a glitch in its control software caused the real GPS system to broadcast an incorrect time signal earlier this year, the effects were widespread.
 The BBC said that the glitch caused reception problems in its digital radio network, and Chronos Technology, a precision timing consultancy, told Inside GNSS it had fielded many calls from network operators experiencing problems.

 The risk of GPS time spoofing to critical infrastructure has increased to the point that in January 2015, a manufacturer of precise GPS clocks for electricity substations felt compelled to self-report a spoofing vulnerability in one of its models to the US Department of Homeland Security’s Industrial Controls Systems Cyber Emergency Response Team (ICS-CERT).

 Protecting your business and products from spoofing attacks

 As more software, services and infrastructure come to rely on accurate GPS time and position data, manufacturers of those services must be alert to the growing risk of spoofing – whether at the application or RF layer.

 That means keeping abreast of the latest spoofing techniques, and conducting a thorough assessment to understand the risk to your customers, products and services.
-Once you have assessed the risk, you can draw up an action plan to address any vulnerabilities you uncover.
+Once you have assessed the risk, you can draw up an action plan to address any cyber network security vulnerabilities you uncover.

 One word of warning: as last year’s DEFCON presentation and this year’s Pokémon GO craze has shown, spoofing is evolving quickly, as is general awareness of spoofing as a hacking technique and willingness to experiment with it.
 For this reason, I’d recommend conducting regular risk assessments, rather than just a once-and-done exercise.
 Spoofing is not going away, and is only going to get more widespread and more sophisticated.